CPC Definition - Subclass G06N

 This place covers:

-Expert system implemented in distributed programming units or multiple interacting intelligent autonomous components for example multi-agents systems.
+Expert systems implemented in distributed programming units or multiple interacting intelligent autonomous components, for example, multi-agent systems.

 In patent documents, the following words/expressions are often used as synonyms: